cogment/cogment-doc/src/cogment/tutorial/1-bootstrap-and-data-structures.md

 - 1 actor implementation for this class, `random_agent`, because at the moment we only want to implement one way of playing,
 - 2 actor instances, because the game has 2 players.

-> ℹ️ For the remainder of this tutorial, unless mentioned, it is assumed that all operations are run in the `rps` directory.
+> ℹ️ For the remainder of this tutorial, unless otherwise mentioned, it is assumed that all operations are run in the `rps` directory.

 ## Building and running the app